AleksBojanic/Ticket-Viewer/README.md

 # Ticket Viewer Zendesk
 Intern Coding Challenge for Zendesk.
-A simple CLI based ticket viewing application that connects to the Zendesk API.
+A ticket viewing application that connects to the Zendesk API, requests all support tickets for the account and displays them in a list.

 * Author : Aleksandar Bojanic
 * Language : Java